abpframework/abp/docs/en/Samples/Microservice-Demo.md

 #### RabbitMQ Configuration

+In this solution, [RabbitMQ](https://www.rabbitmq.com/) is used for messaging & distributed events.

 [Volo.Abp.EventBus.RabbitMQ](https://www.nuget.org/packages/Volo.Abp.EventBus.RabbitMQ) package is required to integrate to the RabbitMQ for distributed event system.
 Then you need to add dependency to the `AbpEventBusRabbitMqModule` for your module.
 For example, `ProductServiceHostModule` declares this dependency.

 `AbpEventBusRabbitMqModule` gets configuration from the `appsettings.json` by default.
 For example, the Product Service has such a configuration: